abhisheks008/DL-Simplified/Speech Sentiment Analysis using DL/README.md

 ### 🧾 **Description**

-The project deals with multi-class classification, classifying audio as images into 3 categories.
+The project deals with multi-class classification, classifying audio as images into 3 categories: Positive,Negative or Neutral emotion.

 ### 🧮 **What I had done!**